Cleveland Gary

 Cleveland Everette Gary (born May 4, 1966), also known as Cleveland Edward Gary, is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Georgia Bulldogs and Miami Hurricanes.
 Gary was selected in the first round of the 1989 NFL draft by the Los Angeles Rams.
 He led the NFL in touchdowns in 1990 with 14.
 In 1992 he rushed for 1,125 yards and caught 52 passes.

 Early life

-Gary attended South Fork High School, where he was an outstanding baseball and football player.
-In baseball, he played shortstop for the South Fork Bulldogs and was a tremendous power hitter.
-Against archrival Martin County High School his 450 ft home run over center field wall is noted as the longest hit home run in Bulldog history.
-In football, he was a Parade Magazine High School Football All-American.
+Gary attended South Fork High School, where he played baseball and football.
+In baseball, he was a shortstop for the South Fork Bulldogs.
+Against Martin County High School, he hit a 450 ft home run over the center field wall, which is the longest in the school's history.
+In football, he was named a Parade Magazine High School Football All-American.
 In his senior season, he rushed for 2,100 yards and scored 30 touchdowns.
-He was one of the nations most sought out athletes coming out of high school.
+He was a recruited athlete coming out of high school.